“Salem’s Lot meets 30 Days of Night”

 The incredible commercial success of authors such as Stephenie Meyer (Twilight) and Charlaine Harris (The Southern Vampire Mysteries) proves plenty of readers crave this newer, brooding, more lovable form of vampire.

 I grew up reading Salem’s Lot by Stephen King and watching vampire horror movies – Nosferatu, the various incarnations of Dracula, Fright Night, Prince of Darkness, etc. Those are the books and movies which capture my imagination, and I couldn’t help but wonder if there weren’t more readers like me, wishing for a return of true vampire horror.

-When I began writing Storberry, I wanted to capture the slow build terror which pervaded vampire horror in the 1970s and 1980s.
+When I began writing Storberry, I wanted to capture the slow burn terror which pervaded vampire horror in the 1970s and 1980s.
 I wanted readers to lose themselves in a tiny southern town and fear for the real life characters once the evil materialized.
 In short, I aimed to put the horror back into vampire horror novels.

 The reviews are in, and I am so excited about what readers have to say about Storberry that I want to share some of my favorite snippets with you today.
 I was particularly excited when Horror Novel Reviews said of Storberry, “Salem’s Lot and 30 Days of Night had a baby, and here it is!”
 What an honor to have Storberry compared to two of my favorite vampire books and movies by one of the top horror review sites on the internet.

 “The most terrifying vampire novel since Salem’s Lot”